jazmichaelking/mastodon-near-me/README.md

  ## Exclusion Criteria
   - Any server that clearly and overtly contravenes the Mastodon Server Covenant (https://joinmastodon.org/covenant) -- please note, public signing of the Mastodon Server Convenant is not required for inclusion
+  - Any server that has any kind of membership fee or required donation.
   - Any server that is consistently unreachable

  ## Map